Pearson-Higher-Ed/help-content/README.md

-A modules for storing and converting the Help Content, making it available in GH instead of just SVN.
+A node script for sanitizing and storing the Help Content from the Subversion repository, making it available in GitHub.

+Execute against test files:

+    npm run test-sani

+Clean up artifacts from test:

+    npm run clean